HON. EDWIN J. PIANO

 To date, Mr. Piano’s office is deluged with applications from former base workers who will be given hiring priority in the ongoing Guam build-up while fresh graduates from the City Skills Training Program are being prepared for deployment next year.

-A website http://www.guam-ofw.com/ and a mailing list were created by Mr. Piano to regularly update those who are interested in this Guam project.
+http://www.guam-ofw.com/ and a mailing list were created by Mr. Piano to regularly update those who are interested in this Guam project.
 An on-line registration was created benefiting applicants from far-flung places.

 Councilor Piano (right) and Mayor Gordon meet with Guam military officials and Governor Felix Camacho (far left) to discuss manpower requirements for the Guam Buildup.